Boston-University-Projects/mejia_site/README.md

 * Johanne Antoine
 * Suhail Singh

+## Build Some Understanding:

+- Why use Prisma:
+  - Database: work with MySQL, PostgreSQL, SQLite, Microsoft SQL Server
+  - Work inside with any JavaScript or TypeScript environment.

+- What is Prisma Studio:

+It's a libraryan admin UI to view and edit the data inside your database

 ## Technologies Used
 For the backend we used Prisma as our ORM, Express.js for the backend server, and React for the frontend.